At UW-Manitowoc, we offer a number of special academic programs to support and supplement our curriculum and co-curricular offerings.

 The UW-Manitowoc Honors Program is a challenge extended to our best students.
 Through enriched course content and a closer association with professors and other honor students, students can broaden and enhance their college experience.

 The Student IT Internship will be available to one incoming freshman who will be trained to work for two years in the Information Technology (IT) department.
+Community internships are also available, please view the Internships page for more details.

 Service learning means using what you learn in the classroom to find solutions to real-life problems in your community.
 Though service learning, you not only learn the practical applications of your studies, you become an engaged citizen and community member.
 In that way, service learning helps both you and the community.